 Information Technology Governance and Structure

-In addition to establishing a statewide Chief Information Security Officer and specifying duties and responsibilities, an increasing number of states are consolidating oversight and management of state agency IT resources under a single statewide agency.
+Establishing a statewide Chief Information Security Officer and specifying duties and responsibilities is increasingly a part of consolidated oversight and management of state agency IT resources.

 Examples of state laws creating a consolidated information technology agency include: